 "Forty and a Failure"

 In desperate need of funds, Peter asked his father for a loan.
-It was then that his father said perhaps the most hurtful words possible to his son:
+It was then that George Cushing said perhaps the most hurtful words his son would ever hear:

 “You are nearly 40, and a failure.”

-Peter writes in his autobiography that his father’s cruel words were
+As Peter later recollected, his father’s cruel words were:

-Helen’s conversation not only gave Mr. Cushing an appreciation for his son’s talents, it also strengthened the father/son relationship that had always been somewhat difficult.
-As Peter marveled in his autobiography, because of Helen’s conversation with his dad,
+Helen’s conversation not only gave George Cushing an appreciation for his son’s talents, it also strengthened the father/son relationship that had always been somewhat difficult.
+As Peter marveled in his autobiography, because of Helen’s conversation with his dad:

 “I felt more relaxed in his company than I had ever been before.”

 Helen Cushing’s confidence in her husband’s talent didn’t stop there.
 She realized that for Peter to reach his full potential, he needed to stop accepting minor roles in repertory theater.
-Peter Cushing’s future was in television, and it took his wife’s wisdom and spunk to recognize, and make it happen.
+Peter Cushing’s future was in television.

 Capitalizing on Peter’s years in Hollywood and time touring with Olivier, Helen wrote letters to all the television producers whose names she could find in the Radio Times , a British weekly broadcast listings magazine.
 In her letters, Helen informed the producers that Peter was back, had “chosen to remain England,” and was available for television work.